agoric-labs/xsnap-pub/xsnap/readme.md

 ### metering-built-ins

-Use the `-p` option to prefix `print` output with the metering index.
+Use the `-q` option to prefix `print` output with the current meter count in square brackets.

 	cd ./examples/metering-built-ins
-	xsnap test.js -p
+	xsnap test.js -q

 The tests builds, sorts and reverses an array of 100 random numbers.
-Observe the metering index around `sort` and `reverse`.
+Observe the increasing metering count.

 	...
 	[3935] 99 0.4153946155753893